 Once the system has been enabled, you'll need to turn on 'Allow Any User' option and choose user roles you want to allow using this option.
 Once you've done this, that particular user role will have the ability to turn on/off email-2FA for their user account.

 We'd like to allow our site subscribers to decide whether they want to use email-2FA or not.

-So, the first step we need to do is to turn on 'Allow Any User' option and then uncheck the 'Subscribers' user role from the 'Enforce - Email Authentication' list:
+So, the first step we need to do is to turn on 'Allow Any User' option and then remove the 'subscriber' user role from the 'Enforce - Email Authentication' list:

-Important: If you leave 'Subscribers' user role selected, they'll be enforced for email-2A.
+Important: If you leave 'subscriber' user role on the list, they'll be enforced for email-2A.
 This means that they'll not have the ability to decide whether they want to use it for their user account or not.